 The average flux of oxygen across the water-sediment interface is an important measure for benthic remineralization.
 This flux can be determined completely non-invasive with the Eddy Correlation Sensor by correlating the fluctuations in oxygen concentration with the vertical component of the turbulent water motion.

-Seep areas are characterized by advective flow of solutes out of the sediment.
+Seep areas at the seafloor are characterized by advective flow of solutes out of the sediment.
 To quantify this flow, a fluorescent tracer dye is injected into the sediment and its dispersal is tracked via light-guiding fibres at different sediment depths.

 The In-Situ-Incubator (INSINC) is designed to inject radioactively labelled sulphate at the seafloor to measure in situ sulphate reduction rates by sediment-inhabiting bacterial communities.
 The vertical resolution for the tracer injection is approximately 7 mm.